emaadmanzoor/racheesingh.github.com/_posts/2012-05-24-domain-name-system-and-nfslookup.md

 	$ pacman -S dnsutils

 ## Using nslookup
-From all the records that are stored by the nameservers, the `ping` command only looks at A records.
-The `nslookup` command looks at all the other records such as CNAME, MX etc. For all these records, specific command line options are available.
+`nslookup` stands for name server lookup.
+It uses the entry corresponding to the local DNS nameserver present in `/etc/resolv.conf'. `nslookup` then queries the local DNS nameserver for the IP address of a certain hostname.
+Whereas the `ping` command only looks at A records stored by nameservers, the `nslookup` command looks at all the other records such as CNAME, MX etc. For all these records, specific command line options are available.
 For complete information, try `man nslookup`.

+Here is a simple example use:

+	[rachee@rachee ~]$ nslookup  www.google.com
+	Server:		121.242.190.210
+	Address:	121.242.190.210#53

+	Non-authoritative answer:
+	www.google.com	canonical name = www.l.google.com.
+	Name:	www.l.google.com
+	Address: 74.125.236.51
+	Name:	www.l.google.com
+	Address: 74.125.236.49
+	Name:	www.l.google.com
+	Address: 74.125.236.52
+	Name:	www.l.google.com
+	Address: 74.125.236.48
+	Name:	www.l.google.com
+	Address: 74.125.236.50

+The output depicts a couple of things, lets over them piece by piece:

+* This part of the reply,

+	Server:		121.242.190.210
+	Address:	121.242.190.210#53

+means that the DNS nameserver that is handling our query is `121.242.190.210`.
+No surprises here, this was just picked from the `/etc/resolv.conf` file!

+* 'Non-authoritative answer' means that the DNS nameserver that returned the answer to the query 'Address of www.google.com' is not authoritative for the www.google.com zone.
+In effect, my local DNS nameserver issued a series of queries to different nameservers to obtain a response and returned the address to me.

+* 'canonical name = www.l.google.com' implies that `www.google.com` is just a canonical name for `www.l.google.com`.
+In the process of name resolution, the nameserver authoritative for the `google.com` zone must have told my local DNS nameserver that `www.google.com` is a CNAME record for `www.l.google.com`.
+After receiving this answer, my local nameserver would query the `google.com` nameserver instead for the address of `www.l.google.com`.

+* The rest of the reply contains all A records corresponding to `www.l.google.com`.